nlee1025git/nlee1025git/README.md

 <h4 align="left">Senior Computer Science Major @ George Mason University | Java, C, Python, Javascript, SQL | Self-motivated Software Developer</h4>

 Hello, my name is Andy Lee.
-I am currently a senior at George Mason University, pursuing a Bachelor of Science in Computer Science with an expected graduation date in December 2024.
+I am a recent computer scinece graduate from George Mason University, eager to contribute my technical skills and knowledge to innovative projects in the tech industry.

 I am proficient in multiple programming languages including Java, C, Python, and JavaScript.
 Additionally, I have experience with web development technologies like HTML, and I am familiar with database management using SQL and MongoDB.